SathishAchilles/simple_nutch/README.md

 After checking out the repo, run `bin/setup` to install dependencies.

 ## Usage

-TODO: Write usage instructions here
+After the setup is complete, run `bin/run` to run the app

 ## Development
 After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/sathishachilles/simple_nutch.